taoshanROMs/android_device_sony_taoshan/README.md

 NFC     | Yes

-This branch is for building CyanogenMod 11 (or Android KitKat 4.4 AOSP based roms) ROMS.
+This branch is for building SlimKat.

 WIP.

 To build use:
-Use my blob repo on my github.com/uberlaggydarwin/proprietary_vendor_sony so use that for updates and kernel repo at github.com/uberlaggydarwin/android_kernel_sony_msm8x30
+Use this blob repo on github.com/uberlaggydarwin/proprietary_vendor_sony so use that for updates and kernel repo at github.com/uberlaggydarwin/android_kernel_sony_taoshan

 DRAGONS MAY APPEAR BEHIND ANY CORNER AND THIS REPO IS REBASED FREQUENTLY.